jeffreykegler/old_kollos/notes/misc/strand.md

 * A dotted rule, `DR(yim)`.

-* An origin, `Orig(yim)`, which is the location, in terms of
-  Earley sets, where `yim` starts.
+* An origin, `Orig(yim)`, which is the location where `yim` starts.

-* A current location, `Current(yim)`, which is number of the Earley set that contains the Earley item `yim`, and which corresponds to the position of the dot in the dotted rule.
+* A current location, `Current(yim)`, which is the ordinal of Earley set that contains the Earley item `yim`, and which corresponds to the position of the dot in the RHS of the dotted rule.

 Marpa creates links for its Earley items, which track how and why they were created.
-If `yim` is an Earley item,
-then `Links(yim)` is the pseudo-code function that returns the set of links for `yim`.
+`Links(yim)` is the pseudo-code accessor that returns the set of links for the Earley item `yim`.

-When we apply a dotted rule notion to an Earley item, it is equivalent to dotted rule notion applied to the dotted rule of the Earley item.
+When we apply a dotted rule notion to an Earley item, it is equivalent to that dotted rule notion applied to the dotted rule of the Earley item.
 For example, a medial Earley item is an Earley item whose dotted rule is medial.
-Similarly, pseudo-code functions whose argument can be a dotted rule, when that argument is an
+Similarly, pseudo-code accessors whose argument can be a dotted rule, when that argument is an
 Earley item, apply to the dotted rule of the
 Earley item.